Energy densities in quantum mechanics: Energy density in the non-relativistic limit

-For a free motion ($U=0$) $\rho(\bm r,t)$ in (\ref{gru}) can be negative for certain $\bm r$ and $t$ despite of the positive mean energy (\ref{mean}).
-I.e. the total energy is lower than the rest-mass energy; cf.~(\ref{eq:DiracDensityCalcd}).
-This contrasts to the fully relativistic situation, where the whole energy can be negative \cite{thaller}.
+For simplicity, we focus here on the free motion ($U=0$), because the issues of negativity are relevant already here.
+It should be obvious from (\ref{gru}) that the energy density $\rho(\bm r,t)$ can be negative for certain $\bm r$ and $t$ despite of the positive mean energy (\ref{mean}); cf.~(\ref{g3}, \ref{g4}).
+In Appendix \ref{aa3} we work out the free ($U=0$) motion of a Gaussian wave-packet and demonstrate the above negativity explicitly; see Eq.~(\ref{rable}) and the discussion after it.
 This negativity is a quantum effect.
 Its origin can be traced back to the Terletsky-Margenau-Hill quasiprobability that also needs to be sometimes negative due to non-commutativity of coordinate and momentum \cite{armen}.
-Now $\rho=\frac{\hbar|\bm k|^2}{2m}$ is positive for a plane-wave $\phi(\bm r,t)\propto e^{-i\frac{\hbar |\bm k|}{2m}t+i\bm k\bm r}$ with wave-vector $k$.
-However, a plane-wave is not normalizable.
-For normalizable states we were able to find a Gaussian wave-packet (pure state), where $\phi(\bm r,t)<0$ only for a finite range of $t$; see Appendix \ref{aa3}.
-We conjecture that there are no normalizable states for which $\phi(\bm r,t)\geq 0$ for all $\bm r$ and all $t$ ($t<0$ and $t>0$).
-Further research should clarify this conjecture and perhaps relate to quantum inequalities in field theory \cite{lectures}.